SEEKING THE PERFECT BALANCE...

 - Concept Range: avant-garde and ergonomic designs

-- Essenza Machines: modern, in a range of colors and extremely compact
+- Essenza Machines: modern, in a range of colours and extremely compact

 - CitiZ: union between high-tech and retro-modern design inspirations